 Adding New Properties to Product Definitions

-The product family check box indicates whether the product definition allows variants or not.
-A product family is basically a product with a bunch variants associated with it while a non-product family (product) represent just a single product.
+The product family check-box indicates whether the product definition allows variants or not.
+A product family is basically a product with variants associated with it while a non-product family (product) represents just a single product.

 If you specify a property to be multilingual the property will show up under the multilingual tabs when you go and edit products.

 Display on Website